 Succulent and sumptuous, Japan's premium beef tastes like no other

-Rich, tender and expensive, wagyu, literally "Japanese beef," refers to four breeds of cattle raised in Japan—Japanese Black, Japanese Brown, Japanese Shorthorn and Japanese Polled.
-Crossbreeds and subtypes exist, but of these cattle, the highest grade of wagyu is cattle born and raised in Japan.
+Rich, tender and expensive, wagyu, literally "Japanese beef," refers to four breeds of cattle raised in Japan—Japanese Black, Japanese Brown, Japanese Shorthorn and Japanese Polled, as well as their crossbreeds.
+Of these, the highest grade of wagyu is considered to be cattle born and raised in Japan.
 Befitting of the meat's superior status, special—sometimes luxurious—methods are used to raise the cattle.

 Mouthfeel and taste

 A buttery-soft texture is one of wagyu's most defining characteristics.
 Fat, rich in omega 3 and 6, is woven finely like a net throughout the muscle.
 This marbling creates a tender, melt-in-the-mouth texture.